axiom-data-science/portal-docs/how-to/map/map-view-layer-metadata.rst

 #.
 In the toolbar on the right, click on the name of the layer.
 #.
 The layer's metadata page will display in a catalog view.

-For more information, please see the :ref:`map-overview` section.
+For more information, please see the `Map Overview <https://sensors.ioos.us/help/overview.html#map>`_ section.